 “If God isn’t giving me this message, then why do I feel so strongly that he exists?”

-These feelings may exist and persist for a number of reasons:
+These feelings may exist, and persist, for a couple of reasons.

 1) Natural selection may favor the religious brain

-Geneticist Dean Hamer postulates that a more religious disposition can be be triggered by a single God gene, which seems, to me, like a bit of an oversimplification.
-However, there may be something to his idea that spiritually minded individuals are favored by natural selection (an idea first postulated by Charles Darwin in The Descent of Man).
+Geneticist Dean Hamer postulates that a more religious disposition can be be triggered by a single God gene, and that “spiritually minded” individuals are favored by natural selection (an idea first proposed by Charles Darwin in The Descent of Man).

-Inheritable traits that foster empathy, compassion, cooperation, optimism, and an ability to learn, may have helped us to survive, but they may have also made us more susceptible to adopting any religious dogmas that happened to be a part of our culture.
+Inheritable traits that foster empathy, compassion, cooperation, optimism, and an ability to learn, may have helped us to survive.
+But they may have also made us more susceptible to believing whatever religious dogmas that happened to be a part of our culture.
 This ability and willingness to embrace communal and cultural thinking (religious or otherwise) may have helped to ensure our survival.

 “The human mind evolved to believe in the gods.
 It did not evolve to believe in biology.”